Mankeli-Software/bloc_repository/README.md

 ## Motivation
 The existing BLoC libraries are amazing for handling state managment in Flutter projects.
 However, the boundaries for creating `Repositores` is are way too loose.
 In `package:flutter_bloc`, a `Repository` can literally be any class.
 This package solves that problem by creating a class, `Repository`, which all the repositories can inherit from.

 Another problem is repository-to-repository communication.
 A repository should be fairly independent of other repositories and their implementations.
 However, sometimes a repository needs to call a method in another repository.
-To maintain their
+To decouple repositories from each other, this package contains a method channel which can be used to communicate between repositories.

 ## Getting started
 1. Create a `RepositoryChannel`